avoidyourself/tcp_killer/README.md

 ```

-2. **Python Libraries:**
+### Frida

-The Killer script utilizes Frida for socket injection (optional if only using `--kill-process`).
+`tcp_killer.py` uses [frida](https://www.frida.re/) for dynamic binary instrumentation (socket injection).

 ```bash
 pip3 install frida-tools frida

 ```

 ## Disclaimer

-These tools are powerful. `process_reveal.py` exposes raw system internals, and `connection_killer.py` can disrupt system stability if used on critical daemon processes.
-Use responsibly and only on systems you own or are authorized to secure.
+This is not an official Google product.
+Use responsibly and only on systems you own or have permission to manage.

 ```